- BCCN Berlin and ICCN Inauguration Symposium 2017 → more

 “How is it possible that we can react to sensory stimuli with millisecond precision if intermediate processing elements – on the level of single synapses, single neurons, small networks and even large neural systems – vary significantly in their response to the same repeated stimulus?”

-The Center's interdisciplinary research is executed by groups of the Charité, Freie Universität Berlin, Humboldt-Universität zu Berlin, Max-Delbrueck-Centrum, Technische Universität Berlin and the Universität Potsdam.
-It is part of the National Bernstein Network Computational Neuroscience (NNCN) and funded by the Federal Ministry of Eduation and Research (BMBF).
+The BCCN Berlin is a joint research center of Charité, Humboldt-Universität zu Berlin, and Technische Universität Berlin.
+The newly founded "Interdisciplinary Center Computational Neuroscience" (ICCN) of Humboldt-Universität zu Berlin is supporting the BCCN Berlin.
+The interdisciplinary research is executed furthermore by groups of the Freie Universität Berlin, Max-Delbrueck-Centrum, and the Universität Potsdam.
+It is part of the National Bernstein Network Computational Neuroscience (NNCN) and financially supported by the Federal Ministry of Eduation and Research (BMBF) and the three partners Charité, Humboldt-Universität zu Berlin, and Technische Universität Berlin.

 The network has been named after Julius Bernstein (1835–1917), the German scientist who formulated about hundred years ago his “Membrane Theory” stating that